diegovalle/Homicide-MX-Drug-War/choropleths/readme.md

 Notes:
 ------
-If you want choropleths of femicides set the variable sex in the file "config/config.yaml" to Women
+If you want choropleths of femicides set the variable sex in the file "config/config.yaml" to Female